mcidclan/psp-media-engine-reload/README.md

 - **Usage**:
  - Can be used for Color Space Conversion (CSC) processing via CSC controller
  - Source/destination for DMACplus transfers
- - Compatible with internal DSP-fed DMAC
+ - Compatible with internal DMAC for DSP
  - General-purpose local memory for custom processing

 ### 0x04000000: Ping-Pong Buffers